Hyunjung-Jayho/test/DONT push the dispenser(0413).md

 # DONT push the dispenser

 * This program is developed to defeat novel corona virus(SARS-CoV-19) and overcome the pandemic of COVID - 19 all together with engineering.
-This project is a contributed by Medical Imaging and Intelligent Reality Lab in Asan Medical Center(AMC-MI2RL) in Seoul, Korea.
+This project is a contribution of Medical Imaging and Intelligent Reality Lab in Asan Medical Center(AMC-MI2RL) in Seoul, Korea.
 * This device is made with a Arduino Nano CH340,  ultrasonic sen and two pieces of sg90 servo motors.
 * [Demo Video(YouTube link)](https://youtu.be/2AqtVSnK7Oo)